Token-Cards

 Token Cards are cinematic fuel.

-✨ You only have three.
+✨ You only have a few.

 Use them like your legend depends on it.